AlphaFold at TACC

 Running AlphaFold

-AlphaFold is being tested for performance and I/O efficiency - the run instructions below are subject to change.
+AlphaFold is being tested for performance and I/O efficiency - the instructions below are subject to change.

 Structure Prediction from Single Sequence

 To perform 3-D protein structure prediction with AlphaFold, first upload a fasta-formatted protein primary sequence to your $WORK or $SCRATCH (recommended) space.
-Sample fasta sequences are provided in the machine-specific 'Examples' paths listed in the table above.
+Sample fasta sequences are provided in the machine-specific "Examples" paths listed in the table above.
 A valid fasta sequence might look like:

 >sample sequence consisting of 350 residues